 Reasons to Go or: How to Escape the System

 You think it is good to enjoy the life and see a lot of beautiful things?
-We, too.
 Don't waste your time in bureaucrazy or in paying a state with most of your time.
-Including everything, we have reached a completely crazy tax burden of 70% (in Germany).
-7 days of 10 working for someone you don't know?
-Not with us!
+Don't work 7 days of 10 working for someone who always lies to you!

 Obey But Escape!